-Some third-party companies offer a service where you can return your old computer for nothing – ask before you buy.
-If not, your council may run a scheme (but might charge for collection).
+Alternatively, your local council may run a scheme for recycling old computers (but it might charge for collection).
 For more details, go to the Environment Agency Website or contact your council.

 You can also enter your postcode at the Recycle Now website to see whether there’s a recycling scheme near you.
 Alternatively, the Freecycle Network will help you give away your old machine, and Computer Aid International sends computers to developing countries.